ualibweb/ua-folio-docs/training/backend/00-prereqs.md

      authentication (not recommended), use `https://github.com/ualibweb/folio-training-backend.git`
      instead.

-   - `git checkout 00-prereqs`

-     This will checkout the starting code for this module.

    - `mvn test`

      This will ensure that everything is working on your local machine.
 If this fails, ensure you